ttruo018/rshell/README.md

 * The `<<<` operator seems to not work in scripts.
 * When combining connectors and I/O redirection(or piping),
 there may be undefined behavior.
 * Can only redirect each input and output to one file.
+* Pressing Control-C will take you back to the first Rshell, even if you are running an Rshell within an Rshell

 ###ls
 * running `-l` and `-R` in any combination on a folder